uio-bmi/immuneML/docs/source/galaxy/how_to_make_an_immuneML_dataset_in_galaxy.rst

 immuneML datasets
 -----------------
-The three types of datasets used in immuneML are Repertoire-, Sequence- or ReceptorDatasets.
-RepertoireDatasets should be used when making predictions per repertoire, such as predicting a disease state.
-SequenceDatasets or ReceptorDatasets should be used when predicting values for unpaired (single-chain) and paired immune receptors respectively, like antigen specificity.
+There exist three types of datasets in immuneML:

+- **RepertoireDatasets** should be used when making predictions per repertoire, such as predicting a disease state.

+- **SequenceDatasets** should be used when predicting values for single immune receptor chains, such as antigen specificity.

+- **ReceptorDatasets** are the paired variant of SequenceDatasets, and should be used to make a prediction for each receptor chain pair.

 In order to use a dataset for training ML classifiers, the metadata, which contains prediction labels, needs to be available.
 For RepertoireDatasets, the metadata is supplied through a metadata file.
 The metadata file is a .csv file which contains